State Theatre (Sydney): Heritage listing

 The State Theatre Building is significant as one of only two surviving theatre buildings in Sydney to have been designed by the well known theatre architect Henry E. White.
 The other is the Capital Theatre.

 The interiors of the main public areas contain one of the largest applications of scagliola or reproduction of marble finishes in Australia.
 The quality of the plaster work, particularly in the Auditorium and Proscenium Arch and of other decorative items such as light fittings, is of the highest standard of 1920s design and craftsmanship.
 The Chandelier in the main Auditorium is one of the largest in the nation.
 There is a large collection of original paintings and statuary in the public foyers which arc of considerable artistic quality.
-The Wurlitzer Organ, while no longer functional, is a rare example of what used to be a major aspect of the movie-going experience.
+The Wurlitzer Organ — a rare example of what used to be a major aspect of the movie-going experience — underwent a ten year restoration which was completed in 2019.

 State Theatre was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
 The building was listed on the (now defunct) Register of the National Estate.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The State Theatre, as the premier venue of the former Union Theatre company's Sydney chain, was part of the organisation's ambitious national expansion programme in the 1920s called the "Million Dollar Theatres" plan.
 It was a major milestone in the development of the cinema building in Australia, being a departure from the then-popular "atmospheric cinemas" and one of the last of the great flamboyant cinemas erected prior to the Depression.
 The subsequent use and development of the building have mirrored the development of the cinema and theatre as a popular entertainment medium throughout the later decades of the 20th century.
 It remains as the flagship of the Greater Union organisation and is associated with the many people who have worked in the organisation and the Theatre over much of the 20th century, but most notably its founder Stuart Doyle.
 The original multi-storey shopping arcade configuration reflected contemporary retail planning for the city, as an eventually unsuccessful variation to the multi-storey department store configuration.
 The basement areas of the building, when used as the State Ballroom and State Theatrette, were the venue for particular styles of public entertainment that flourished in the mid 20th century.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.